farmOS/farmOS/docs/model/type/quantity.md

 #### Material Quantities

-Materials Quantities have the following additional relationships:
+Material Quantities are the default type on Input logs.
+They have the following additional relationships:

 - Material type (References Terms in the "Material types" vocabulary)

+#### Test Quantities

+Test Quantities are the default type on Lab test logs.
+They have the following additional relationships:

+- Test method (References Terms in the "Test methods" vocabulary)